tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 As long as they eliminate non-Chinese teams, they should be fine.
 But it'll be a dark day if they face LGD in bracket, eliminate them, and then _don't_ get the Aegis.

 **What to spam in Twitch chat when Aster are winning?** Every year.
 Every year I struggle to find positive Chinese discourse surrounding this team.
 And every year I come up empty handed.
-I have plenty of ammo if you want to spam something when they're *losing*.
+I have plenty of ammo when they're *losing*.
 But winning?
 I dunno, spam something about Lanm and his enormous... draft knowledge.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti11teams/thunder.jpg" alt="Banner"></p>